 THE SIGMA 35 / MY FAVORITE LENS FOR TRAVEL

-To answer the first question, right now my favorite lens to use is my Sigma 35 F/1.4.
+Right now my favorite lens to use for travel photography is my Sigma 35 F/1.4.
 The Sigma 35 has been reviewed a ton online but I’ll add some more to the conversation as it relates to my travel and landscape photography.
 I love this lens, across the frame it’s really sharp.
 It annoys me when I’m trying to shoot travel, landscapes, and architecture and the corners are soft.
-Not a problem I’ve found with my Sigma.
+This is not a problem I’ve found with my Sigma.
 The 35mm focal length is a pretty nice spot to be for me.
 For me it’s wide enough to shoot many landscapes, is a great perspective for street scenes, I even like to shoot some portraits on the lens and while it’s not as flattering as it would be with an 85mm, it’s still a fun look.
 Some people might complain that the lens is a prime and you are stuck at 35mm.
 I actually really like this.
 Primes historically have been higher quality optics than their zooming counterparts.
 I also like that by locking yourself at 35mm it forces you to work the scene to get a good composition by moving your body and the camera.

-WHAT LENSES WOULD I RECOMMEND TO A TRAVELER?
+WHAT Other LENSES WOULD I RECOMMEND for travel photography?

 I went really wide at 17mm with this image of the Taj Mahal so I could get the entire archway in the frame.
 It was nice to have the option to zoom out this way when I needed too.